GianniBuoni/mathing-tui/README.md

 By default, configuration files live in the `.config/mathing` directory on Mac and Linux.

 - Configuration file location can be changed by setting the `MATHING_CONFIG` varaible.
-- Run `mathing --help` to check where your config files are currently set to.
+- Run `mathing --version` to check where your config files are currently set to.

 ## 💻 Keymap Configurations